paescuj/jaa/README.md

 - [Chatwoot](https://www.chatwoot.com) - Open-source, self-hosted customer communication platform
 - [Docker](https://www.docker.com/community/open-source) - Containerization technology
 - ... and many more

+## Disclaimer

+This is a fun project, intended as a playground to experiment with different technologies.
+Therefore the project is not actively maintained.

 ## License